 4.3 How many people can participate in a virtual trivia party?

-A minimum of 3 to 6 players are needed to make the competition interesting.
+A minimum of 3 to 6 players is needed to make the competition interesting.
 However, it also depends on the game provider.
 If you wish to add more people to the virtual trivia party, you’ll need to get onto a plan or membership to avail all the benefits of multiplayer games.

 4.4 Are there some good virtual trivia games for smaller groups?